 GPS tracking is the core of the telematics system.
 A GPS receiver, which looks like a black box, is installed under each vehicle’s dashboard to collect real-time data about the vehicle’s location and status.
 The telematics system sends the GPS tracker’s data over a cellular network to the fleet system’s central server.
 The server processes the data, converts it to usable information, and makes it accessible to other computers on the network.

-Key takeaway: Telematics is a combination of telecommunications and informatics that can help companies monitor their vehicle fleets and drivers.
-‘Read our guide to choosing a GPS tracking solution for your business.
+Telematics is a combination of telecommunications and informatics that can help companies monitor their vehicle fleets and drivers.
+‘Read our guide to choosing a GPS fleet management solution for your business.

 A telematics system uses the vehicle’s GPS tracking device to send, receive and store telemetry data.
 The device connects to the onboard diagnostics (OBD-II) port or CAN bus port with a SIM card.
 It also uses an onboard modem to communicate with the company’s central server through a wireless network.